oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-02-28.md

     3. Issue [#81](https://github.com/oasis-tcs/sarif-spec/issues/81): "Add 'open' as a result level"

     4. Issue [#88](https://github.com/oasis-tcs/sarif-spec/issues/88): "Clarify that missing region indicates a reference to the complete file"

+2. The following purely editorial changes were made in the provisional draft:

+    1. Issue [#106](https://github.com/oasis-tcs/sarif-spec/issues/106): "Missing 'not' in Appendix E"